ncalteen/puppet_study_notes/01_Controlling_with_Puppet_Apply/03_Installing_Puppet.md

   # ...
   ```

-- Either use sudo every time Puppet is run, or set up a config gile to use system paths.
+- Either use sudo every time Puppet is run, or set up a config file to use system paths.

 ## Running Puppet without sudo